wsdevv/Mamba/README.md

 # Mamba
 A template for better python.
-A base that combines Bython+Codon+Pyright into one template.
+A base that combines Bython+Codoninto one template.